Final offensive of 1981 (El Salvador): Aftermath

 The leaders of the JRG were "extremely proud" of how the military reacted to the guerrilla offensive.
 The JRG held a press conference on 5 November regarding the events of the offensive in which García stated that the Army had "neutralized" the offensive of the FMLN, which he referred to as "terrorists".
 He applauded the Salvadoran people for not overwhelmingly supporting the FMLN's calls for a general strike, stating that they were "steadfastly opposed" to the FMLN.

 In the months following the offensive, the FMLN began a series of attacks on the urban areas in San Salvador.
 In those months, the United States' embassy in San Salvador was struck by rocket-propelled grenades twice.
 The FMLN subsequently declared the result of the offensive as a military defeat but a political victory, and later changed its tactics and approaches in combating the government.
 Government casualties totaled 122 deaths and 195 wounded during the offensive, while the FMLN suffered from approximately 500 to over 1,000 deaths, ranging from 10 to 40 percent of its total fighting force.
 By 1982, the FMLN controlled around one fourth of the country (territories called "Liberated Zones"), and for the remainder of the civil war, the FMLN continued carrying out raids and attacks against government targets.

+On 12 January 1981, the Boricua Popular Army (EPB) carried out a terrorist bombing at the Muñiz Air National Guard Base in San Juan, Puerto Rico in "revolutionary solidarity with the brotherly people of El Salvador and their revolutionary organizations (the FMLN)".
+The EPB's attack coincided with the early days of the final offensive of 1981.